 Since COP10 and COP11 the role of the CHM for the follow up of the implementation of the Convention on global and national level has increased.
 Many countries that were partners during the first work programme 2003-2008 are asking the Belgian CHM to assist them in revamping their national CHM.
 These countries were not able to participate in the change towards using the EU PTK content management system as from 2006 they were no longer eligible for cooperation activities.
 Also other countries that have heard about the Belgian CHM cooperation show their interest.
-As it has not been possible to reply to all those partner requests, as many are not on the list of 14 possible partner countries of the Belgian development cooperation, we have tried to assist them by seeking active partner countries that could support them through South-South cooperation.
+As it has not been possible to reply to all those partner requests, as many are not on the list of 14possible partner countries of the Belgian development cooperation, we have tried to assist them by seeking active partner countries that could support them through South-South cooperation.
 Although hosting of their national CHM is possible without any financial implication, capacity building in non-partner countries is not possible.
 We therefore propose partner countries that are involved in South-South Cooperation to invite non-partner countries in their region to participate in national training sessions.
 We will work through a call for proposals.

-In 2016 there might be a sub-regional training organised through South-South cooperation by Morocco for the Palestine Territories, Jordan and Syria.
-Morocco will submit a proposal towards this in the beginning of 2016 when the demands by those countries has been expressed.
+In 2017 there might be a sub-regional training organised through South-South cooperation by Morocco for the Palestine Territories, Jordan and Syria in September.
+This will be extended to other Arabic speaking partner countries of Morocco depending on the request for additional funding to the SE CBD/Japan Fund.